Drug And Alcohol Addiction In Long Beach, California

-Long Beach is southern California’s third-largest (and Los Angeles County’s second-largest) city.
+Long Beach is Southern California’s third-largest (and Los Angeles County’s second-largest) city.
 The area is well-known for its surf-perfect beaches and party culture, as well as the drug abuse rampant in those scenes.

-Heroin and Prescription Opioid Abuse in Long Beach
+Heroin And Prescription Opioid Abuse In Long Beach

-The crackdown on prescription medication has spawned a sharp rise in heroin addiction, as people seek cheaper and more easily available means to feel “normal.”
-Heroin and opioid addictions can be some of the harshest addictions because of their “hold” over people.
+The crackdown on prescription medication has spawned a sharp rise in Heroin addiction as people seek cheaper and more easily available means to feel “normal.”
+Heroin and Opioid addictions can be some of the harshest addictions because of their “hold” over people.
 These substances hijack the pleasure center of the brain, forcing addiction sufferers to seek out increasing amounts of the drug to get the same high.

-We’re definitely seeing an uptick of heroin in Long Beach, and more young people are using it..
+We’re definitely seeing an uptick of heroin in Long Beach, and more young people are using it.

-Vicodin and OxyContin are commonly abused opiates but cost $40 daily on the black market (compared to $10 for heroin).
-Due to increased demand, the amount of heroin seized at the southwest border has tripled in recent years.
+Vicodin and OxyContin are commonly abused Opiates but cost $40 daily on the black market (compared to $10 for Heroin).
+Due to increased demand, the amount of Heroin seized at the Southwest border has tripled in recent years.

-Alcoholism in Long Beach
+Alcoholism In Long Beach

 Until very recently, the second-leading cause of premature death and disability was alcohol-related.
 Violent crime, vehicle crashes, emergency department visits, hospitalizations, sexual and domestic assault, robbery, homicide, and accidental death generally accompany high rates of alcohol abuse.
-Rates of binge drinking in the region are high, resulting in an estimated 4,420 motor vehicle crashes; 6,338 injuries; 63,424 emergency room visits; and 2,800 deaths in Los Angeles County in one year.
+Rates of binge drinking in the region are high; they resulted in an estimated 4,420 motor vehicle crashes; 6,338 injuries; 63,424 emergency room visits; and 2,800 deaths in Los Angeles County in one year.

-Addiction and Abuse Statistics for Long Beach
+Addiction And Abuse Statistics For Long Beach

 An estimated 8.7% of Long Beach residents could be classified as having a substance use disorder.